Home » Blog » Image Processing » Sobel-Feldman filter: Edge Detection and Gradient Extraction

 The Sobel masks are with such design that they provide maximum value at horizontal or vertical edge orientation.
 Both masks have the same coefficients as they are rotated 90 degrees to each other.
 Occasionally it is desirable to retrieve only one of the gradient orientation – horizontal or vertical.

-Sobel filter 3x3 mask window
+Sobel filter 3x3 kernel for edge detection

-Sobel operator with 3×3 mask window
+Detecting edges: Sobel operator with 3×3 mask window

 The image below is an example result of a Sobel operator, where we can see clear outlines of the objects.